Ibrahim-Iradukunda/alu-shell/basics/README.md

-mv /tmp/betty /tmp/my_first_directory/: to move a file from one director to another rm /tmp/my_first_directory/betty: to delete a file rmdir /tmp/my_first_directory: to delete a directory
+mv /tmp/betty /tmp/my_first_directory/: to move a file from one director to another rm /tmp/my_first_directory/betty: to delete a file rmdir /tmp/my_first_directory: to delete a directory cd -: Changes the current directory to the previous working directory